Daniel Carleton Gajdusek

-Daniel Carleton Gajdusek (/ˈɡaɪdəʃɛk/ GHY-də-shek; September 9, 1923 – December 12, 2008) was an American physician and medical researcher who was the co-recipient (with Baruch S. Blumberg) of the Nobel Prize in Physiology or Medicine in 1976 for work on the transmissibility of kuru, implying the existence of an infectious agent, which he named an 'unconventional virus'.
-In 1996, Gajdusek was charged with child molestation and, after being convicted, spent 12 months in prison before entering a self-imposed exile in Europe, where he died a decade later.
-Despite Gajdusek openly admitting to molesting boys and his approval of incest, he still received support from peers advocating for clemency who felt his crimes were lessened by his scientific contributions.
+Daniel Carleton Gajdusek (/ˈɡaɪdəʃɛk/ GHY-də-shek; September 9, 1923 – December 12, 2008) was an American physician, medical researcher, and convicted child sex offender, who was the co-recipient (with Baruch S. Blumberg) of the Nobel Prize in Physiology or Medicine in 1976 for work on the transmissibility of kuru, implying the existence of an infectious agent, which he named an 'unconventional virus'.

+In 1996, Gajdusek was charged with child molestation, and spent 12 months in prison after being convicted.
+He subsequently entered a self-imposed exile in Europe, where he died a decade later.
+Despite openly admitting to molesting boys and his approval of incest, Gajdusek still received support from many peers who advocated clemency and felt his crimes were lessened by his scientific contributions.

-His papers are held at the National Library of Medicine in Bethesda, Maryland and at the American Philosophical Society in Philadelphia, Pennsylvania.
+His papers are held at the National Library of Medicine in Bethesda, Maryland, and at the American Philosophical Society in Philadelphia, Pennsylvania.

 Early life and education

 Gajdusek's father, Karol Gajdusek, was a Slovak from Smrdáky, Slovakia.
 His mother Ottilia Dobróczki emigrated from Debrecen, today Hungary.
 Gajdusek was born in Yonkers, New York, and graduated in 1943 from the University of Rochester, where he studied physics, biology, chemistry, and mathematics.

 He obtained an M.D. from Harvard University in 1946 and performed postdoctoral research at Columbia University, the California Institute of Technology, and Harvard.
 In 1951, Gajdusek was drafted into the U.S. Army and assigned as a research virologist at the Walter Reed Army Medical Service Graduate School.
 He was discharged from the military in 1954.